Kunal-0919/DP-CSES/README.md

-Here are the accepted solutions of the section Dynamic Programming CSES problem set ignore the cf file it is just the .exe file.
+Here are the accepted solutions of the section Dynamic Programming CSES problem set. ignore the cf file it is just the .exe file.
 Files named Not optimised will give Runtime Error on CSES.
-Else every file will get accepted
+Else every file will get accepted.